jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_upgrade.md

 ### Which versions of Spotlight can I upgrade from?

-Upgrde to Spotlight Enterprise from Spotlight on SQL Server 10.0 or above.
+Upgrade to Spotlight Enterprise from Spotlight on SQL Server 10.0 or above.

 To upgrade from an earlier version of Spotlight on SQL Server than 10.0, upgrade to at least version 10.0 first.